-On the date of this prospectus, we intend to enter into a new \$500.0 million credit facility with certain affiliates of the underwriters.
-Simultaneously with the completion of this offering, we intend to borrow \$425.0 million (the full amount of the term loans) under the new credit facility and use the net proceeds from the borrowing together with, to the extent necessary, our available cash, to pay the balance of the \$625.9 million demand note held by Morgan Stanley.
+Morgan Stanley currently owns approximately 96.6% of the outstanding shares of our common stock.
+See "Arrangements Between Morgan Stanley and Us."
+On the date of this prospectus, we entered into a new \$500.0 million credit facility with Morgan Stanley Senior Funding, Inc. and Bank of America, N.A. as agents for a syndicate of lenders.
+Simultaneously with the completion of this offering, we intend to borrow \$425.0 million (the full amount of the term loans) under the new credit facility and use the net proceeds from the borrowing together with, to the extent necessary, our available cash to pay the balance of the \$625.9 million demand note held by Morgan Stanley.
 See "Arrangements Between Morgan Stanley and Us-Credit Facility."
 We have engaged an affiliate of Morgan Stanley & Co.
 Incorporated and Banc of America Securities LLC as joint lead arrangers for the credit facility.